Self-Review Template

 Opens your browser's print dialog · Choose "Save as PDF"

-Generated via Bloom — a career journal for iPhone.
-Bloom writes this document for you from your daily entries; the template is the manual version. bloomjournal.cc
+Generated via Bloomly, a career journal for iPhone.
+Bloomly writes this document for you from your daily entries; the template is the manual version.
+Bloomlyjournal.cc

 The format does the easy part.
 The bullets carry the weight.
 A few examples to set the bar.